tanay-pingalkar/Index-a-custum-datastructure-/README.md

 ```
 this also looks simple and you dont even have to remind index but the time complexity is still O(n) and thats not what we except from Index.<br>
 <br>
+## Creating index
 All this above methods are valid but not satisfying, to satisfy and to make time complexity approximatly constant, you will need to create an index like we make in mongodb if you know.
 By saying
 ```typescript
 index.createIndex('name');  //indexName which is key of one of your property of your inserted  data
 ```
+But make sure to create index before inserting data or all you previous data will lost.
 now using this index you can perfom many actions
-## Get using custom index
+### Get using custom index
 ```typescript
 const rahul=index.getByCustomIndex('name','rahul'); //this will give you all data related to rahul
 ```
 using this you can get imformation of rahul in better time complexity approximately constant but not constant(greater than equal to 1) but it depends on number of indexes you had created , in our case we had created 1 index thats why time complexity of above fuction is O(1).
 But this function doesnt care how many data you have.

-But make sure to create index before inserting data or all you previous data will lost.
+##